jugordon/AzureConsumption/README.md

 ![New Container](https://github.com/jugordon/AzureConsumption/blob/main/resources/newContainer.png)

 ## Deploy of Azure Function
-1. Download the zip file functionApp/costMasterPipelinev3.zip that containsthe deployment files of the function
+1. Download the zip file functionApp/CostManagementFunction.zip that contains the deployment files of the function
 2. In Azure CLI execute the following commands :
    - Az login   and login with your Azure credentials
    - az account set --subscription <subscriptionId>  , replace <subscriptionId> with the subscriptionId where you have your Azure Resources